 Our Family Law attorneys have years of family law litigation, mediation, and arbitration experience, and limit their practice focus to exclusively handling family law matters.
+We practice and handle cases throughout New Jersey with our offices in New Brunswick, Red Bank, Hammonton and Clinton.
 We are highly respected in the legal community as we have each attained a very high level of expertise in the field.
 We understand the sensitivity, importance, and emotion involved in this area of practice.

 Each of our family law attorneys is dedicated to fully protecting and advocating our client’s legal rights.
 We strive to attain a just and proper result in each case handled.
 We endeavor to treat our clients with respect and care.
 We pride ourselves on our responsiveness and total commitment to each and every client.
 Our firm offers professional and personal legal services while having at our disposal the resources needed to handle family law cases of virtually any nature and degree of complexity.

 Divorce is a process.
 And even when the legal formalities are resolved in court, divorced parents still must navigate their day-to-day lives.
 But that is often easier said than done, especially around inherently stressful times like the holidays.

 Ice is not back with a brand new invention (unfortunately), but he had the right idea.
 Collaborative Law is a movement which has been sweeping family law circles across the nation, and is finally beginning to gain traction in New Jersey.

 As New Jersey children head back to school, many recently divorced parents may be struggling to adjust their routine now that they are no longer living together as a family.
 And even when the divorce itself was resolved with a minimum of acrimony, there are often issues that arise in the back-to-school context that parents failed to previously consider.
 With that in mind, here are a few pieces of advice for parents looking to help their child start the new school year on the right foot.